robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 +

-## Humans are not accountable anyore
+## Humans are not accountable anymore

 In a world in which humans are not anymore accountable, nor trustworthy, machines are earning a place as decision makers.
 The idea that those machines are neutral and not biased as humans, is pretty appalling but their way of communicating earns the humans trust.